-CAPC Director's Forthcoming Book: The Politics of Millennials
+CAPC Director's New Book Now Available: The Politics of Millennials

 The Politics of Millennials - Dr. Stella Rouse, CAPC's Director, and Dr. Ashley Ross of Texas A&M University coauthored the forthcoming book together.